codanaut/SkyNet/README.md

 SkyNetDB is built with **Python**, **FastAPI**, and uses **PostgreSQL** for data storage.
 API documentation is available at [skynetdb.com/docs](http://skynetdb.com/docs).

 Deployment will be provided via **Docker Compose** to include everything needed for a full setup.

-### Running the Firefox Extension

-To install and run the Firefox extension temporarily:

-1. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
-2. Select **Load Temporary Add-on**.
-3. Navigate to the extensions folder and select the `manifest.json` file.

-This will load the extension temporarily, and it will remain active until you restart Firefox.
-Permanent installation options will be available once the extension is listed in the official extension stores.

 ---